src-its/ca-web/content/git_ssh-setup.md

 * id_ed25519.pub
 * id_rsa.pub

-If you see an existing key pair that you would like to use, you can [add it to the ssh-agent](#add-key-to-agent).  <!-- Anchor to where we elaborate this. -->
+If you see an existing key pair that you would like to use, you can [add it to the ssh-agent](#add-key-to-agent).

 If not, then generate a new SSH key using the following command: